Judge sentences Trump ex-aide Manafort to 3-1/2 more years in prison

 “The defendant’s insistence that none of this should be happening to him ... is just one more thing that is inconsistent with the notion of any genuine acceptance of responsibility,” the judge told Manafort.

-Jackson said at the outset of the sentencing hearing that she would not be influenced by last Thursday’s sentence imposed by U.S. District Judge T.S.
+Jackson said at the outset of the sentencing hearing she would not be influenced by last Thursday’s sentence imposed by U.S. District Judge T.S.
 Ellis in Alexandria, Virginia, where Manafort was convicted in August 2018 by a jury for bank fraud, tax fraud and failing to disclose foreign bank accounts.

 That 47-month sentence was two decades below the upper limit of federal sentencing guidelines, prompting criticism among some legal experts that it was too light.